Agricultural adaptation: Scaling-up the adoption of rainwater harvesting techniques

 Primary Outcomes (explanation)

-In-person measurement: In villages assigned to the in-person monitoring treatment, we will measure number of demi-lunes and zai constructed, and will measure the area under adoption.
+Across all villages, we will measure number of demi-lunes and zai constructed, and will measure the area under adoption.
 We will also ask questions about the labor and tool costs involved during construction, and households’ beliefs about the benefits of these technologies prior to the agricultural season.
-We will analyze these outcomes for the subset of villages that receive in person monitoring.

 Remote measurement: We will also use the in person monitoring data to train a predictive model using remote sensing imagery.
 (At the moment, we have access to PlanetScope and Sentinel-1 and -2 datasets; if higher resolution data become available, we will use it too.)
 One predicted outcome will be adoption, which will be consistently available for all villages, regardless of the monitoring treatment.
 The model will also be used to predict adoption outside of the study sample of 16 households per village.